keigoi/kmclib/artifact/artifact.md

        loop (send mch#u#result (r1+1))
        ```

    * Observe the eventual reception error reported on Line 36.
+Similarly to above,
+   VS code will underline the wrong interaction(s) and you will see the error(s) if you hover over the line.

    * Before moving to the next step, undo the changes at Lines 35 and 36.